aiobofh/cutest/README.rst

 Wow!
 You've come this far in all this mumbo-jumbo text!
 Anyhow: If you lack functionality or have invented something awesome that would contribute to the feature-set of CUTest, please contribute!
-The code is son GitHub, and no-one would be happier than me to have more developers collaborating and making the product more awesome.
+The code is on GitHub, and no-one would be happier than me to have more developers collaborating and making the product more awesome.

 Send me an e-mail or contact me via GitHub.